Want to put some teeth into your social responsibility program? Try product customization.

 It doesn’t have to be that way.

 Working in a factory will never be mistaken for a vacation.
 The work is hard.
-But a mass customization program can make the factory work easier, because it’s an easy first step to lean manufacturing.
+But a product customization program can make the factory work easier, because it’s an easy first step to lean manufacturing.
 It’s a spur to setting up work cells equipped for one-piece flow with multi-skilled operators.
 It also makes your brand more profitable.

 Traditional mass production relies on the premise that it’s cheapest to manufacture in large batches.
 That leads to large piles of raw material, run through long, straight assembly lines, and ending with giant batches of finished goods.
 Everyone hopes you’ve guessed right about product mix.
 If not (and you generally don’t), you’ve got both raw materials and closeout inventory eating up your working capital.